johnsirmon/python_project_template/README.md

 setup_env.sh # For Unix/Linux

 This script will:
-- Check for Conda installation and prompt for the Python version.
+- Check for Conda installation (assumes Conda is in PATH).
+- Prompt for the Python version, allowing flexibility.
-- Create and activate a Conda environment named `myenv`.
+- Create and activate a Conda environment (default name `myenv`, replaceable with preferred name).
+- Check for the existence of `.env.example` and `requirements.txt`, providing warnings if not found.
 - Create the necessary project directories.
 - Copy `.env.example` to `.env` for environment variable setup.
 - Install dependencies from `requirements.txt`.

 ### Configuring Environment Variables